Miltonly/Streets/Beasley Terrace

 Which schools serve Beasley Terrace?

-Public elementary students attend E.W.
-Foster Public School or W.I.
-Dick Middle School, both a six-minute drive.
-Catholic elementary draws to St. Scholastica Catholic Elementary, four minutes away.
-Secondary students attend Craig Kielburger Secondary School (public) or St. Francis Xavier Catholic Secondary (Catholic).
+Public elementary draws to E.W.
+Foster Public School and Catholic to St. Scholastica Catholic Elementary, both within a ten-minute drive.
+Secondary catchment is Craig Kielburger Secondary for public and St. Francis Xavier Catholic Secondary.

 How far is Beasley Terrace from Toronto?

-The drive to Milton GO Station takes about ten minutes, and the train to Union Station runs roughly sixty minutes.
-Total door-to-door commute is around seventy minutes.
+The drive to Milton GO Station takes about ten minutes, and the train to Union runs roughly 70 minutes total.
+Driving to downtown Toronto takes about an hour outside peak times.

 What's the rental market like on Beasley Terrace?